carl87gt/codingclass/readme.md

 # CodingClass

 We are teaching aspiring developers in a free Java Class at work.
-This project contains examples we discussed in class for student to download and test.
+This project contains examples we discussed in class for students to download and test.

 ## Installation